LorenzoBettini/packtpub-xtext-book-examples/README.md

 The book was written using Xtext 2.4.2 and some changes were introduced in new versions of Xtext that require some modifications in the sources (and make some parts written in the book not consistent).

-In the following we detail the changes required to adapt the examples to the new versions of Xtext
+In the following we detail the changes required to adapt the examples to the new versions of Xtext.

+(The other ERRATA, related to errors and typos in the text of the book can be found on the publisher web site: select "Support", search for the book, e.g., type "Xtext" and select the book title.
+It should be possible to access it directly following [this link](https://www.packtpub.com/books/content/support/12928)).

 ## Xtext 2.4.3